werthmar/Circular-Product-Designer/README.md

 # Circularity-Navigator

 ## Overview
-This project is a [Next.js](https://nextjs.org/) application that provides a comprehensive web solution.
-It includes various features such as a dynamic header, responsive design, and integration with a MySQL database.
+This project is a [Next.js](https://nextjs.org/) application.
+It allows users to design a sustainable product within an interactive platform.
+User can learn about circular product design, create their own customized design, and export it with ease.

 ## Tech Stack
 - **Frontend:** React, Next.js, Tailwind CSS, Bootstrap CSS